brian14708/wh-briefings/presidential-actions/2021-01/2021-01-20-executive-order-ethics-commitments-by-executive-branch-personnel.md

 modified_time: 2021-01-21 11:27:25-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-ethics-commitments-by-executive-branch-personnel/
 published_time: 2021-01-20 22:01:20-05:00
-title: Executive Order on Ethics Commitments by Executive Branch Personnel
+title: "Executive Order on Ethics Commitments by Executive Branch\_Personnel"
 ---

 By the authority vested in me as President by the Constitution and the